Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/Help/DocFX/articles/structure.md

 *Figure 6 – KryptonButton values property*

 The exact name of the three properties varies depending on the context in which the content is being used.
 The `KryptonButton` calls them Text, `ExtraText, Image and ImageStates` whereas the `KryptonHeader` uses the names `Header, Description and Image`.
 Some controls have more than one content property.
-The `KryptonHeaderGroup` control has two value properties that contain content values, one of the primary header and another for the secondary header. *Figure 7* shows the value properties for a KryptonHeaderGroup.
+The `KryptonHeaderGroup` control has two value properties that contain content values, one of the primary header and another for the secondary header. *Figure 7* shows the value properties for a `KryptonHeaderGroup`.

 ![Figure 7 – Value properties for](images\HeaderGroupValues.png)